benkimball/d3-basics/README.md

 Progressive Enhancement
 Or, Only Do Little Bits At A Time

+Step 1: Hello, World.

 Begin with local data.
-Generate one paragraph per datum, display data as content of paragraph tag. :step1:
+Generate one paragraph per datum, display data as content of paragraph tag.

+Step 2: Sorting

 Hey, those aren't in alphabetical order!
-I want to sort them. :step2:
+I want to sort them.

+Step 3: Generating SVG

 OK, but I want a histogram plot, not a bunch of text.
 To create a plot, we're going to need to transform the data into SVG elements instead of HTML elements.
 Our initial goal is a column of rectangles.
-To plot a rectangle, we need to know where its top-left corner is, plus its height and width. :step3:
+To plot a rectangle, we need to know where its top-left corner is, plus its height and width.

-Sidebar: Browsers Apply CSS To SVG Elements
+Step 4: Browsers Apply CSS To SVG Elements

 This plot is ugly.
 Let's make it a little easier on the eyes.
-Hey, we can just use CSS! :step4:
+Hey, we can just use CSS!

+Step 5: Scales

+We've got a lot of magic numbers in our script.
+Each bar is a fixed height and placed at a fixed y-location regardless of the size of the plot.
+And each bar's width in pixels is exactly equal to its count.
+If we want to change the size of the plot, we'll have to recalculate all of those numbers by hand.
+D3 provides scale objects that will do a much better job of determining where our rectangles should be placed.
+Notice that the top border of the top bar has reappeared.
+Try changing the values of width and height.